JoeManto/AirPodsPair/readme.md

 ##### Using Default Saved Device
 `$ pods`

 Pods will connect to last device that has been paired.
-Pods uses UserDefaults to save the last known AirPods display name that has been paired successfully in the past and if no arguments are given.
+Pods uses UserDefaults to save the last known device display name that has been paired successfully in the past.

 ##### On First Connection
-`$ pods <substring of airpods display name>`
+`$ pods <substring of device display name>`

 ex. `$ pods joes`